-The Virungas are a chain of eight volcanoes which dot the borders of Uganda, the Democratic Republic of the Congo and Rwanda.
+The Virungas are a chain of eight volcanoes that dot the borders of Uganda, the Democratic Republic of the Congo, and Rwanda.
 Three of the conical peaks are in Uganda’s Mgahinga Gorilla National Park:

 Mount Gahinga (3,474m) is the smallest of the Virunga volcanoes.
 It is named after the local practice of tidying the volcanic debris that clutters local farmland into neat cairns – or gahinga.
 Its swamp-filled crater is around 180m wide.

 Sabinyo means old man’s teeth, a reference to its jagged summit which is dissected by deep gorges and ravines.
-The countries that share the Virungas – Uganda, Rwanda and the DR Congo – meet on the highest of Sabinyo’s stumpy peaks.
+The countries that share the Virungas – Uganda, Rwanda, and DR Congo – meet on the highest of Sabinyo’s stumpy peaks.